WenqiWei789/XEnsemble.github.io/index.md

 ## Acknowledgement
-The code package is built on top of the EvadeML.
+The attack code package is built on top of the EvadeML.
 We specially thank the authors.
 We also thank authors in Cleverhans, Carlini&Wagner attacks, PGD attacks, MagNet, universal(and DeepFool) attacks, keras models and those impletmented neural network models with trained weights.